Virtual queue: Applications

 Some utility companies (electric, natural gas, telecommunications, and cable television) use virtual queuing to manage seasonal peaks in call center traffic, as well as unexpected traffic spikes due to weather or service interruptions.
 Call centers that process inbound telesales calls use virtual queuing to reduce the number of abandoned calls.
 Customer care organizations use virtual queuing to enhance service levels.
 Insurance claims processing centers use virtual queuing to manage unforeseen peaks due to natural disasters.

 Various amusement parks around the world have employed a similar virtual queue system for guests wishing to queue for their amusement rides.
 One of the most notable examples, Disney's Fastpass, issues guests a ticket which details a time for the guest to return and board the attraction.
 More recent virtual queue systems have utilized technology such as the Q-Bot to reserve a place for them in the queue.
-Implementations of such a system include the Q-Bot at Legoland parks, the Flash Pass at Six Flags parks and the Q4U at Dreamworld.
+Implementations of such a system include the Q-Bot at Legoland parks, the Fast Lane at some Six Flags parks, and the Q4U at Dreamworld.

 Virtual queueing apps allow small businesses to operate their virtual queue from an application.
 Their customers take a virtual queue number and wait remotely instead of waiting on-premises.

 During the COVID-19 pandemic, virtual queuing became more popular in order to support businesses while store capacity was limited.
 Companies such as Qudini have provided customers a way to join a queue by scanning a QR code, granting them permission to wait at a safe distance from other customers.
 COVID-19 encouraged hospitals to implement virtual queue systems that will maintain social distancing.